ashlee3dee/MyDeepDream/README.md

 2. run boot2docker.exe

-3. let it run until you see
+3. let it boot. the vm is done booting when you see `User@Computer ~`
-	`User@Computer ~`
  	`$ _`